MonashMath/SCI1022/Git.md

 > *__Exercise 9:__* Download the image at hand from the Internet into the `figures/` folder, edit the `README.md` file to include the image downloaded in the previous step, add the new image and the changes of `README.md` to the staging area, and create a new commit.
 *Hint*: the image to be added is available at the following URL: https://upload.wikimedia.org/wikipedia/commons/thumb/f/f6/Sonnets1609titlepage.jpg/220px-Sonnets1609titlepage.jpg

-After this commit, the `add_shakespeare_sonnets` has diverged from `master`.
+After this commit, the `add_shakespeare_sonnets` branch has diverged from `master`.
 The former branch contains a commit that the latter branch does not.
-We finished making changes, so we are ready to merge the  `add_shakespeare_sonnets` branch back into the `master` branch.
+Since we have finished making changes, so we are ready to merge the  `add_shakespeare_sonnets` branch back into the `master` branch.
 Before merging, we can see the whole set of changes performed using `git diff`.
 We saw in [Section 1.7](#17-modifying-an-already-tracked-file-viewing-the-diff) that this command can be used to see the difference between the unstaged and the staged version of a file, but the same command can be used to show differences between branches.
 This particular command is of  the form `git diff branch-1 branch-2`, but if you leave the branch unspecified Git automatically reports the differences against the current branch.
 This means we can compare `add_shakespeare_sonnets` and `master` as follows: